 In case the situation gets complicated, it is better to call your attorney and let him/her do the talking.

 If you have been arrested for drunk driving, it is time to call a lawyer.
 A drunk driving conviction can be exacerbated by a combination of medications and medical issues.
 However, it might be difficult to face the situation without professional help.

 If you believe you have been convicted for taking over-the-counter medicine or a health condition, you have the right to refute the charges against you.

-Slaferek Callihoo lawyers are highly proficient at strategizing effective expungement petitions and have ample experience in dealing with DUI.
+Slaferek Lawyers are highly proficient at strategizing effective expungement petitions and have ample experience in dealing with DUI.
 Our experts create strategies that can lead to case dismissal, reduced charges, reduced penalties, and more.
 To get in touch with us today, click here.